 Our results and the target zone literature

 While the recent literature (Bordo and MacDonald 2005) has highlighted a considerable degree of monetary autonomy through a target zone mechanism similar to Krugman (1991), this article proposes an additional channel.
 Following Krugman’s seminal work, several authors have demonstrated that the target zone mechanism was not incompatible with foreign exchange interventions, or even aided by it (Svensson 1992, Flandreau 1998, Flandreau and Komlos 2006).
-We build on this and show econometrically that some gold standard countries systematically implemented foreign exchange interventions (figures A8a, A8b and A8c in the online appendix).
+We build on this and show econometrically that some gold standard countries systematically implemented foreign exchange interventions (figures A-1a, A-1b and A-1c in the online appendix).

 We add to this important body of research by highlighting the role of central banks’ domestic portfolios, an issue on which the target zone literature remains largely silent.
-We provide evidence of a strong reaction of the central bank balance sheet to international shocks in countries that adhered to the gold standard, consistent with Polanyi’s quote in the epigraph of this paper.
+We provide evidence of a strong reaction of the central bank balance sheet to international shocks in countries that adhered to the gold standard..
 Only in countries off gold, the exchange rate was the sole variable to react.
 The comparison with the United States shows that having a central bank made a difference.

 While different in theory, target zone mechanism and balance sheet policies often complemented each other in practice.
-E.g., our finding that core currencies experienced hardly any exchange-rate depreciation despite a limited decrease in foreign reserves (and certainly a good deal more limited than the increase in domestic credit) is fully consistent with the predictions of the target zone model.
 Expectations might have hastened the return to parity in core countries, in addition to the decrease in foreign assets.
 Studying the Austrian case, Flandreau and Komlos (2006) show theoretically and empirically how expectations of a return to the center parity made foreign exchange interventions more effective.
-This mechanism might, in the context of our calculations, explain why we observe a faster return to parity in core countries, whose peg was more credible than in the periphery (Mitchener&Weidenmier 2015).
+This mechanism might, in the context of our calculations, explain why we observe a faster return to parity in core countries, whose peg was more credible than in the periphery.
+Yet, credibility itself might be reinforced by exchange rate interventions.
+Empirically it is thus difficult to distinguish between the two effects on the exchange rate movements, as already recognized by Svensson (1992).

 Our results and the alternative hypothesis of credit rationing

 Another clarification is in order.
 So far, we have interpreted the absence of large changes in the central bank discount rate and the positive response of the domestic portfolio as evidence that the central bank balance sheet sheltered the domestic economy from international shocks.
-However, instead of raising their discount rate, central banks may have responded to the shock by rationing credit and thus expect that a decrease in aggregate demand would stabilize the exchange rate.
+However, instead of raising their discount rate, central banks may have responded to the shock by rationing credit and thus expected that a decrease in aggregate demand would stabilize the exchange rate.

 At first sight, our results appear inconsistent with the alternative hypothesis of credit rationing given the positive response of the domestic portfolio.
 Yet it is possible that while domestic loans increased, they did not increase to the level of demand for domestic loans; which would constitute credit rationing.
 In this scenario, the buffer role of the central bank might have been limited or even completely absent, and we should expect a negative impact on real economic variables (or proxies thereof which are available at monthly frequency, such as specific asset prices).